 The Greene County Extension class entitled "Creating an Oral History Project" was very popular.
 Materials used in that class are available for purchase.
 Order Online (PDF download).

 A History of Me

 Our popular booklet that asks the questions you need to answer to create a special heirloom gift focused on your life history or the life story of a loved one.
-Order form for "A History of Me" (PDF)
+Order "A History of Me" (PDF)

 Renovate or Replace?

-Find Ozark Rural Schools Association on Facebook
+Find Missouri Historic Schools Alliance on Facebook